 GKE workload Identity was developed with one primary use case in mind.

-Tell the k8s workload to use the k8s secret to allow access to the Google
+- Tell the k8s workload to use the k8s secret to allow access to the Google cloud service.

 As an example, consider the following deployment:

 Note that the identity namespace is the same across the cluster since the k8s-namespace and k8s-service account names are the same.
 The backend pods here are part of two different clusters belonging to the same project (project-acme) and the admin has used the same namespace and service account.